 Most hotels have a mini fridge already in the room, but did you know that many hotels will give you a fridge for free if you don’t?
 You just need to ask!
-Pop over to the nearest grocery store (yes I’ve probably been to Whole Foods in every city!), and stock up on things like green juice, some veggies, or your favorite healthy snacks.
+Pop over to the nearest grocery store (yes I’ve probably been to Whole Foods in every city!), and stock up on things like green juice, some veggies, or your favorite healthy travel snacks.
 Because let’s be honest veggies tend to be light on the menu during many events.

 Power Up Your Devices:

 So you’ve got more devices to charge than you do wall chargers?
 Checkout the USB port on the back of your TV for an additional charging source!

 Don’t forget to work out:

 Just because you’re traveling doesn’t mean you need to skip your workouts!
 Whether you run outside, use the hotel gym, or just stay in your room – there are plenty of way s to stay active.
 Of course you can do plenty of bodyweight exercises and here is a great little graphic from Fix.com to get you thinking.

 A cool room makes for better sleep and this is a great chance to make it cold and dark for terrific sleep by cranking it down to an optimal 68 degrees.
 And if you’re as lucky as I was in Prague to have heated towel racks in your bathroom, this is the perfect place to drape post workout gear so it’s dry before you need to pack up.

 Take the dry cleaning bag from the closet and roll your post-workout gear in it to keep the smell and sweat off of your other clothing.